evanwherchek/resutailor/README.md

 The final step is to add your resume to the backend directory.
 The resume file should be a .docx file and should be named "Template.docx".
 1. Prepare your resume and save it as a .docx file.
+2. Add a line called ```[EDIT HERE]``` where you want your skills to appear.
+Refer to the default template as an example.
-2. Rename the file to "Template.docx".
+3. Rename the file to "Template.docx".
-3. Move or copy the "Template.docx" file to the backend directory of the project.
+4. Move or copy the "Template.docx" file to the backend directory of the project.

 ## Running ResuTailor Locally